 All students and faculty are bound by terms of all University policies.
-The content and policies included in this Catalog are subject to change and the most updated information can be found on the University's website on the policies page.
+The content and policies included in this Catalog are subject to change and the most updated information can be found on the University's policies page.

 Privacy at UoPeople